BBBase-EHeresy-PPPub/PPPub/docs/forces_of_good/survivors_of_lake_town.md

 ## ARMY BONUS

-“Any man who wants to give their last, follow me!" – Bard the Bowman's [Stand Fast!] will affect other Laketown Hero models.
+"Any man who wants to give their last, follow me!" – Bard the Bowman's [Stand Fast!] will affect other Laketown Hero models.
 Additionally, Bard the Bowman's Saviour of Lake-town special rule has its range increased to 12" instead of 6".

 ## HEROES OF THE SURVIVORS OF LAKE-TOWN